urbanonymous/api_demo_v3/README.md

 To reformat the code use `make reformat`

-To check linting of the code use `make lint`
+To check the linting of the code use `make lint`